Gameboy Kids: Plot

 In Hong Kong, triad leader Uncle Eight Taels (Jeffrey Lau) is terminally ill and calls his son Wong Kau-tai (Andy Lau) back to take over his position before he dies.
 Eight Tael's brother, 7.5 Taels (Ng Man-tat) and his bodyguard Chung (Aaron Kwok) awaits for Wong's appearance.

 Yip Sin-man (Andy Lau) is a grown man with a mentality of a five-year-old who is taken by two members of the Ministry of Foreign Affairs from China to India to study.
 Despite his mental condition, Yip is a quick learner.
 Wong Kau-tau, revealed to be three-foot tall man, is also at the Indian airport before being arrested by the airport police for breaking a telephone.
 In the process, Wong drops his passport and an Indian kid picks it up.
 Mistaking Wong for Yip, the kid hands the passport to Yip and he leaves for Hong Kong with the two ministers left behind.

 In Hong Kong, Chung picks Yip up from the airport and calls him "Big Brother" while Yip does not know what is going on.
 Later, triad member Hau-tin (Danny Poon), who planning to kill Yip and take over the gang, comes to his house, Yip asks him to tie his shoes and obliviously humiliating Hau-tin.
 Worrying about Yip's safety, Chung teaches Yip how to use guns which he has no interest in and closely follows him with the other bodyguards although Yip feels annoyed by it.
 All Yip wants to do is buy toys and play.

 The next day, Yip and his underlings go to the toy store and Yip sees a motorcycle.
 The manager refuses to sell it and later 7.5 Taels sends his henchmen to beat him up and force him to sell the bike.
 Yip goes to the police station and meets Superintendent Lam (Lam Sheung Yee).
-Yip agrees to help Lam by making his underlings participate in a "Anti-Violence Movement".
+Yip agrees to help Lam by making his underlings participate in an "anti-Violence Movement".
 Later at home, Yip punishes his underlings for being cruel by clipping, sticking with super glue and spanking.
 Chung humorous says that these punishments do not make them look like triads.
 Then Hau-tin arrives and Yip forbids him to trafficking drugs and makes him sell cigarettes instead.

 During this time, Chi-lam (Rosamund Kwan), the daughter of rival gang leader Master Dragon (Yuen Woo-ping), plots to kill Yip in order to help her father.
-Yip and Chi-lam meet at the same night in which Yip falls in love her in first sight and they go out to dinner together.
+Yip and Chi-lam meet at the same night in which Yip falls in love with her in first sight and they go out to dinner together.